-Family Life (revised January 2023)
+Family Life (revised January 2025)

 - 1. Prepare an outline on what a family is and discuss this with your merit badge counselor.
 Tell why families are important to individuals and to society.
 Discuss how the actions of one member can affect other members. - 2.
-List several reasons why you are important to your family and discuss this with your parents or guardians and with your merit badge counselor. - Prepare a list of your regular home duties or chores (at least five) and do them for 90 days.
+List several reasons why you are important to your family and discuss this with your parents or guardians and with your merit badge counselor. - 3.
+Prepare a list of your regular home duties or chores (at least five) and do them for 90 days.
 Keep a record of how often you do each of them.
 Discuss with your counselor the effect your chores had on your family. - 4.
-With the approval of your parents or guardians and your merit badge counselor, decide on and carry out a project that you would do around the home that would benefit your family.
-Submit a report to your merit badge counselor outlining how the project benefited your family. - 5.
+With the approval of your parent or guardian and your counselor, decide on and carry out an individual project that you would do around the home that would benefit your family.
+After completion, discuss the objective or goal and the results of the project with your family and then your counselor. - 5.
 Plan and carry out a project that involves the participation of your family.
 After completing the project, discuss the following with your merit badge counselor: - a.
 The objective or goal of the project - b.
 How individual members of your family participated - c.
 The results of the project - 6.
 Do the following: - a.
 Discuss with your merit badge counselor how to plan and carry out a family meeting. - b.
-Prepare a meeting agenda that includes the following topics, review it with your parents or guardians, and then carry out one or more family meetings: - How living the principles of the Scout Oath and Scout Law contributes to your family life - The greatest dangers and addictions facing youth in today's society (examples include use of tobacco products, alcohol, or drugs and other items such as debts, social media, etc.) - Understanding the growing-up process and how the body changes, and making responsible decisions dealing with sex - 4.
+Prepare a meeting agenda that includes the following topics, review it with your parents or guardians, and then carry out one or more family meetings: - 1.
+How living the principles of the Scout Oath and Scout Law contributes to your family life - 2.
+The greatest dangers and addictions facing youth in today's society (examples include mental health challenges, use of tobacco products, alcohol, or drugs and other items such as debts, social media, etc.) - 3.
+The growing-up process and how the body changes, and making responsible decisions dealing with sex.
+This conversation may take place with only one parent or guardian. - 4.
 Personal and family finances - 5.
-A crisis situation within your family - 6.
+A crisis situation within your family and who you can turn to for support during these situations. - 6.
 The effect of technology on your family - 7.
 Good etiquette and manners